 - Acknowledge your problems or challenges.
 There is no point pretending we don’t have problems because everyone has them.
 Instead of hiding or ignoring our problems, we have to face them because that’s how we will continue to grow and evolve.

 - Spend time on your own.
 Time alone can cause us to be more successful.
 We have to learn to accept that it’s okay to be on our own to reflect on what’s important to us, without feeling guilty.
 If spending time on our own can lead to a higher level of happiness, then it should be something we do regularly.

 - Give more.
 There will always be people who are less fortunate than us, no matter what we have going on in our lives.
 Giving more does not mean we ignore what’s important to us.
 It means we’re able to serve others in a bigger way because we have an abundant mindset and are able to do more.

 - Celebrate your wins.
 This requires us to slow down and acknowledge what we’re accomplished.
 Moving onto something else without allowing ourselves to feel satisfied with what we’ve achieved is not a real win.
 A win can be big or small.
 It comes down to what we want to appreciate in our lives.

 - Face a situation or person you have been avoiding.
 Sometimes things happen that may not be to our liking so we’d rather ignore it or pretend it’s not there.
 Unfortunately, that is not an intelligent strategy for dealing with situations in life.
 Facing something from the past will free up mental energy and it will also teach us valuable lessons which we can use next time we’re in a similar situation.

-As we start taking more care of our needs, we’ll also take care of other’s needs better.
-If we do more things for ourselves, we’ll feel better about ourselves, which in turn, will be reflected in everything we do for others.
+As we take more care of our needs, we’ll also take care of other’s needs better.
+If we do more things for ourselves, we’ll feel better about ourselves, which will be reflected in everything we do for others.
 If we’re happier, that will show up in who we are being each day.

 Question: What is another thing we should consider doing for ourselves?